CoreMedia/feedback-hub-adapter-tutorial/jobs_framework.md

 ## Implementing the Studio Server

-To create a new job definition, we need two classes: the _JobFactory_ and the actual _Job_.
+Creating a new job definition requires two classes: the _JobFactory_ and the actual _Job_.

 ```java